yaal-coop/canaille/doc/specifications.rst

 Here is a feature comparison with other OpenID Connect server software.

 Canaille voluntarily only implements the OpenID Connect protocol to keep its codebase simple.
-We are currently working on supporting SQL databases backends.

 +---------------+-------+-----------+------+---------------------------+--------------+
 | Software      | Project                  | Protocols implementations | Backends     |